 - Let us know when you are arriving at TCNJ by completing the TCNJ Arrival Request Form.
 The information you provide in the form will help us better prepare for your arrival at TCNJ.

 - Students arriving before the official arrival date will need to make other accommodations We recommend staying at the SpringHill Suites location in Ewing, about 3 miles from campus.
-The hotel staff will transfer students to campus at no charge.
+The hotel staff have a shuttle transfer to campus at no charge.